Asda: Asda Express

-In October 2020, a petrol station convenience store format launched called 'Asda On the Move', soon after the Issa brothers' takeover of Asda.
+In October 2020, a petrol station convenience store format launched called Asda On the Move, soon after the Issa brothers' takeover of Asda.
 The first store opened at the Primley service station in Walsall with 150 outlets trading by April 2023.
 The Asda On the Move format was designed to gain more market share by entering the convenience market.
-In November 2022, Asda opened its first convenience stores in the 'Asda Express' portfolio, with the initial stores located in Sutton Coldfield and Tottenham Hale.
-Following the acquisition of the majority of EG Group and Co-op's forecourts, the number increased from 2 to 478.
-This number is expected to increase to 778 by 2026, 'Asda On the Move' stores have all been rebranded to Asda Express.
+In November 2022, Asda opened its first convenience stores in the Asda Express portfolio, with the initial stores located in Sutton Coldfield and Tottenham Hale.
+Following the acquisition of the majority of EG Group and Co-op's forecourts, the number increased from two to 478.
+This number was expected to increase to 778 by 2026.

+Asda Express Foodservice

+Since October 2023, Asda has owned 462 franchises of Burger King, Greggs and Subway, which were included in its purchase of EG Group forecourts.